egoodman92/auto-classes/README.md

-CS229 Project - Audio Classification of Accelerating Vehicles In this project, we used Machine Learning method to classify cars using the accelerated audio sound.
+Audio Classification of Accelerating Vehicles

+In this project, we used Machine Learning method to classify cars using the accelerated audio sound.

 Extract_Features_Augmentation.py